debarghyaRONIN/rag_mcp/README.md

 1. To manage environments I recommend using miniconda https://www.anaconda.com/docs/getting-started/miniconda?install#windows-installation
 2. conda create -n main python=3.11
 3. conda activate main
 4. In this path use pip install -r requirements.txt
+5. you need to use ollama for this specific setup, download it and run "ollama run llama:3.2 3b" or any name of the model for this project to run that specific model and also change the name written as llama:3.2 3b in code

 ### Architecture PPT